About the Hub

 Successful intervention pathways for migration as adaptation (SUCCESS)

-SUCCESS seeks to generate new knowledge on the evaluation of adaptations that involve migration, mobility and immobility across South Asian countries.
-Researchers co-create, jointly with action partners, a set of evaluative tools to facilitate inclusive migration as adaptation that meets goals of human well-being and broader climate-resilient development.
-The research focuses on populations facing planned relocation, immobile and left-behind populations as well as urban migration destinations in Bangladesh, Bhutan and Nepal.
+SUCCESS seeks to generate new knowledge on the evaluation of adaptations that involve migration, mobility, and immobility across South Asian countries.
+Researchers and action partners are co-creating a set of evaluative tools to facilitate inclusive migration as adaptation that meets goals of human well-being and broader climate-resilient development.
+The research focuses on populations facing planned relocation, immobile and left-behind populations as well as urban migration destinations in Bangladesh, Bhutan, and Nepal.
 Research sites span mountain, coastal, dryland and urban contexts to represent all major dimensions of the mobility spectrum.
+Download PDF

 Climate Change Local Adaptation Pathways (CLAPs)